Over-The-Counter Drugs of Abuse

 The amount you are allowed to buy is also limited.
 This limitation was put in place due to the illegal production of methamphetamine from pseudoephedrine pills.
 Still, some people abuse pseudoephedrine in order to experience euphoria and a stimulant-like effect.
 Some harmful side effects of pseudoephedrine abuse include:

 - Stomach pains.

 - Breathing problems.

 Motion Sickness Pills

-Some people have begun abusing motion sickness pills, such as Dramamine, in order to get high.
-These antihistamine medications can be safe and therapeutic when taken as directed for relief of the symptoms associated with motion sickness.
+Some people have begun abusing motion sickness pills—such as Dramamine—in order to get high.
+These antihistamine medications can be safe and therapeutic when taken as directed for the relief of symptoms associated with motion sickness.
 However, they are abused by some people because they can produce mild euphoria and relaxation.
-Higher doses can cause hallucinations as well, similar to those of hallucinogens such as LSD and mushrooms.
+Higher doses can also cause hallucinations, similar to those of hallucinogens such as LSD and mushrooms.

 Some serious side effects of abusing motion sickness pills include:

 - Stomach pains.